aws-samples/sample-codex-amazon-bedrock-usage-governance-with-litellm/README.md

 ## The Solution

-This platform sits between your developers and Bedrock, adding a governance and observability layer without changing how developers use Codex .
+This platform sits between your developers and Bedrock, adding a governance and observability layer without changing how developers use OpenAI Codex .

 ```
-Developers /Codex / Chat App
+Developers /OpenAI Codex / Chat App
            │
            ▼
    LiteLLM Proxy (:4000)        ← API key auth, budget enforcement, rate limits